 As of OS/390 V2R9 the default option for ABTERMENC is ABEND instead of RETCODE.
 If you are expecting the default behavior of ABTERMENC to be RETCODE, you must change the setting in CEEDOPT (CEECOPT for CICS).
-Refer to the OS/390 Language Environment Customization for details on changing CEEDOPT and CEECOPT.
+Refer to z/OS Language Environment Customization for details on changing CEEDOPT and CEECOPT.